MindFreeze/ha-sankey-chart/README.md

 ## TODO

 - specify connection entities (for size of connector)
-- work with kilo/mega/giga units of measuremnt
+- unit_prefix. work with kilo/mega/giga units of measuremnt

 _Change "127.0.0.1" to the IP of your development machine._